The Month That Was in Baseball: May 2021

 Between 1901-2015, there were six three-homer performances filed by Twins/Senators players; with Sano’s effort, there have now been nine more in just the five-plus years since.

 The Angels, who lose 6-5 at home to Cleveland despite another strong night from Shohei Ohtani (who launches his major league-leading 14th homer), could have used Mike Trout.
-But they couldn’t, and they won’t for at least the next six weeks as Trout is on the shelf with a calf strain suffered a day earlier.
-Trout was off to another stellar start, batting .338 with eight home runs and a 1.090 OPS; his absence will hurt not only the Angels—who are currently 18-23 and have allowed more runs in the majors with the exception of the dismal Rockies—but it will also hurt baseball, which has had a hard time keeping its star players healthy thus far in 2021.
+But they can’t, and they won’t for the rest of the year as Trout goes on the shelf with a calf strain suffered a day earlier.
+Trout was off to another stellar start, batting .338 with eight home runs and a 1.090 OPS; his absence hurts not only the Angels—who are currently 18-23 and have allowed more runs in the majors with the exception of the dismal Rockies—but it will also hurt baseball, which has had a hard time keeping its star players healthy thus far in 2021.

 Rennie Stennett passes away at age 72 after a battle with cancer.
 Stennett is best known for his seven-hit performance in 1975 during the Pittsburgh Pirates’ 22-0 rout at Chicago over the Cubs, and for being part of the first all-minority lineup ever fielded in a major league game in 1971.
 Born in Panama, Stennett exploded onto the scene late in that 1971 season, hitting .353 over 50 games—including nine straight with multiple hits—to help lift the Pirates to the playoffs; yet he was inexplicably left off the postseason roster as they charged to a world title.
 He was the Bucs’ primary second baseman for the 1970s, peaking in 1977 with a .336 average before breaking his right ankle sliding into second base; he was a career .285 hitter up to that point, but the ankle never fully healed and he suffered through the next (and final) four years of his career, batting just .241 split between the Pirates and Giants.